whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 ## Conclusion

 All ethical theories belonging to the utilitarian family share four defining characteristics: they are consequentialist, welfarist, impartial, and aggregationist.
-As a result, they assign supreme moral importance to promoting the sum total of well-being.
+As a result, they assign supreme moral importance to promoting overall well-being.

 Within this family, there are many variants of utilitarian theories.
 The most prominent of these is classical utilitarianism.
 This theory is distinguished by its acceptance of hedonism as a theory of well-being and the total view of population ethics.

 There are several further distinctions between utilitarian theories: we can distinguish scalar from maximizing and satisficing utilitarianism, expectational from objective utilitarianism, multi-level from single-level utilitarianism, and hybrid from global utilitarianism.
+These distinctions can make a significant difference to how plausible one finds the resulting view, and how vulnerable it is to [various objections](/objections-to-utilitarianism/#specific-objections-to-utilitarianism).

 The next chapter discusses arguments for utilitarianism, and for consequentialism more broadly.